charignon/charignon.github.io/_posts/2016-02-02-changeset-evolution.md

 **Changeset evolution** detects that situation, marks **b'** and **b''** as being divergent.
 It then suggests **automatic resolution with a merge and preserves history.**

 <figure style="text-align:center">
 <img style="display: block; margin: 0 auto" alt="Before running the amend command" src ="/assets/evolve/amend8.dot.svg" />
 <figcaption>Everything gets resolved intelligently</figcaption>
 </figure>

 The graph might seem overcomplicated, but once again, most things are happening **under the hood** and the UI impact is minimal.
-These examples **show** the power of changeset evolution, to provide an **automatic resolution** of typical source control issues.
+These examples **show** one of the benefit of working with Changeset Evolution: it provides an **automatic resolution of typical source control issues**.

-But, the true power of **changeset evolution** is the flexibility that it gives when working with stacks of commits.
+As we will see in the next section, **Changeset Evolution** does much more than that and gives developers more flexibility when working with stacks of commits.

 ## A more flexible workflow with stacks